 All eyes were on the Derby Della Madonnina this weekend, as Inter faced what was to be their first real test and passed it with flying colours.

 San Siro would once again supply the choreography, the noise and the entertainment, as the two Milan clubs battled it out, with two new Coaches and two new projects.
 The result would send a message to the others contesting this year’s Scudetto and indicate that there would be no room for error.
 Juventus and Napoli would respond with gusto and the race is now certainly on.
+After years of Juve dominance and ultimately doomed Napoli title challenges, it's an exciting prospect to see a title race worth the name in Serie A. It's better for everyone - for fans of the clubs in the race and for neutrals, who might also be able to use Ladbrokes promo codes to further their investment.
+It appeared the 2019-20 season was going to be an interesting one before a ball was kicked and even just a few weeks into the season, that prediction looks like coming

 In the end Inter looked much more composed, much more aggressive and much more capable.
 Danilo D’Ambrosio perhaps hit the nail on the head when he said after the game that Inter simply wanted it more.
 It certainly looked that way and goals from Marcelo Brozovic and Romelu Lukaku meant that the Nerazzurri took the spoils.
 Antonio Conte had let his players know that the performance against Slavia Prague in midweek had been insufficient, and they responded with a dominating display.